-In support of a larger National Weather Service (NWS) effort, the San Angelo Texas Weather Forecast Office (WFO) is part of an experiment to test Impact Based Warnings (IBW) that are designed to describe expected damage and how serious the weather threat will be "before it happens."
-Effectiveness of the IBW text warning that was issued for this event will be assessed by analyzing responses collected via a web-based survey of local residents who were affected by the storm.
-A meteorological overview and analysis of radar signatures during the severe storm will also be presented.
+In support of a larger National Weather Service (NWS) effort, the San Angelo Texas forecast office is part of an experiment to test Impact Based Warnings (IBW) that are designed to describe expected damage and how serious the weather threat will be "before it happens."
+Effectiveness of the IBW text warning that was issued for this event will be assessed by analyzing responses collected via a web-based survey that was designed to collect feedback from local residents who were affected by the damaging wind and hail.